 Key actions: Treats severe fevers and Heat in the Blood system.
 Removes Blood Stagnation.

-Xi Jiao Di Huang Tang is a 4-ingredient Chinese Medicine formula with Water Buffalo Horns (Shui Niu Jiao) as a principal ingredient.
+Xi Jiao Di Huang Tang is a 4-ingredient Chinese Medicine formula.
 Invented in 650 AD, it belongs to the category of formulas that clear nutritive-level Heat.